ysabri/GitDrive/docs/index.rst

     repository, the metadata branch "GH".
 As you might have guessed by now, having one branch with multiple people committing on it means we will be dealing with merge conflicts.
 This is true but sort of trivial.
 Comparing the different metadata files with removals taking precedent should result in the most up to date file.
-The algorithm for this is yet to be implemented since we don't have a merge command.
-I will update the section once its done.
+The algorithm for this is yet to be implemented, but everything leading up to it is

 The metadata branch is only written to after running these commands: startRepo, createTopicSpace, and createWorkSpace.